induktio/thinker/Details.md

 Social AI feature will decide the social engineering models the AI factions will choose.
 It will attempt to take into account the various cumulative/non-linear effects of the society models and any bonuses provided by the secret projects.
 The AI is now capable of pop-booming if enough growth is attainable, and it will also try to avoid pacifist drones by switching out of SE models with too many police penalties.
 All the SE model effects are moddable because the AI is not hardcoded in any particular choices.
 This feature is also capable of managing all the custom factions.

-Tech balance feature will prioritize certain important techs for the AIs when choosing what to research, such as the requirements for formers, crawlers, recycling tanks, children's creches, and the 3 technologies to allow the production of more than 2 resources per square.
+Tech balance feature will prioritize certain important techs when choosing blind research targets, such as the requirements for formers, crawlers, recycling tanks, children's creches, recreation commons, and the 3 technologies to allow the production of more than 2 resources per square.
 If these techs are not available for research, the tech progression is unaffacted by this feature.
-It will also not affect player faction research in any way.

 Diplomacy changes